-The internet has of course been wildly successful over the last thirty years as more and more functionality has moved online.
-A large part of this success has been due to two key protocols that have allowed the internet to scale relatively gracefully: HTTP which stands for Hypertext Transmission Protocol, and DNS which stands for Domain Name System.
-HTTP is the protocol used to send data between a web browser running on a laptop or mobile phone and the web page or application that it is communicating with, which is running on a server in the network.
-No matter where the web page is located or who develops the web browser, it is guaranteed that they will be able to interoperate because they all use the standardized HTTP protocol to communicate.
-DNS is equally fundamental as it is the protocol which allows end user devices to translate a given human readable URL such as “www.google.com” to a machine usable IP address that the network can make sense of.
+As Alan Carlton notes in his 2017 article, “HTTP and DNS in 5G World,” no matter where the web page is located or who develops the web browser, it is guaranteed that they will be able to interoperate because they all use the standardized HTTP protocol to communicate.
+DNS is equally fundamental as it is the protocol which allows end user devices to translate a given human readable URL such as “www.google.com” to a machine usable IP address that the network can make sense of.”

-A most critical time to assure these "service enablers" is when they undergo change.
+The most critical time to gain visibility and assure these "service enablers" is when they undergo change.
+That is when DNS and HTTP evolve into “lite” versions for 5G and when they transition to software or virtualized versions.
 Virtualized implementations of DNS will require software instrumentation that can bring visibility and service assurance resolution down to the virtual machine level.
 New "lighter" versions of HTTP and DNS made for 5G will need to be monitored to assure that they work as expected.
-For more on assuring the next versions of HTTP and DNS, visit www.netscout.com. ~ John English, Sr. Solutions Marketing Manager, NETSCOUT
+Connect with us to learn more about assuring the next versions of HTTP and DNS.